-- 408. EPA does not have the authority to limit the action area based on unsupported assumptions regarding which species will be directly or indirectly affected. - 409.
-EPA has violated the ESA by constricting the action area based on data which only accounts for fields in which cotton and soy grew in the past and limiting the species range and critical habitat locations to those of only listed non-monocot plants and listed species that have an obligate relationship to non-monocot plants, instead of all listed species that the Registration Actions may affect. - 410.
-EPA has further violated the ESA by setting a 57-foot omnidirectional buffer in defiance of a 2018 study, recommending expansion of the action area to 443 feet due to political reasons. - 411.
-EPA also unlawfully revised the designated critical habitat by placing additional restrictions on "may affect" determinations for critical habitat. - 412.
-Rather than evaluating whether the registration actions may affect critical habitat that overlaps with the dicamba uses, EPA limited its analysis to the sprayed field and added the additional hurdles that the species itself must use the agricultural field and have a "direct toxic effect concern" and the action area must include dicamba effects on plants that are characteristic of the critical habitat. - 413.
-EPA does not have the authority to add additional restrictions to critical habitat. - 414.
-EPA has violated the ESA in adding additional restrictions, resulting in a "no effect" determination for hundreds of critical habitats overlapping with the approved dicamba uses.
+- 449. EPA then further unlawfully constricted the action area by limiting the species range and critical habitat locations to those of only listed non-monocot plants and listed species that have an obligate relationship to non-monocot plants. - 450.
+EPA does not have the authority to limit the action area based on unsupported assumptions regarding which species will be directly or indirectly affected. - 451.
+EPA has violated the ESA by constricting the action area based on data which only accounts for fields in which cotton and soy grew in the past and limiting the species range and critical habitat locations to those of only listed non-monocot plants and listed species that have an obligate relationship to non-monocot plants, instead of all listed species that the Registration Actions may affect. - 452.
+EPA has further violated the ESA by setting a 57-foot omnidirectional buffer in defiance of a 2018 study, recommending expansion of the action area to 443 feet due to political reasons. - 453.
+In its December 2021 Report, EPA acknowledged that that takes can occur more than a mile from the treated field.
+Ex.
+H at 25. - 454.
+EPA also unlawfully revised the designated critical habitat by placing additional restrictions on "may affect" determinations for critical habitat. - 455.
+Rather than evaluating whether the registration actions may affect critical habitat that overlaps with the dicamba uses, EPA limited its analysis to the sprayed field and added the additional hurdles that the species itself must use the agricultural field and have a "direct toxic effect concern" and the action area must include dicamba effects on plants that are characteristic of the critical habitat.

-- Actions without first completing consultation with NMFS and FWS regarding an action that "may affect" listed species and/or their critical habitat.
-EPA's failure to consult with the Services to insure that its action is not likely to jeopardize endangered or threatened species or adversely modify critical habitat violates the ESA, 16 U.S.C. § 1536(a)(2), its implementing regulations; and the APA, 5 U.S.C. §§ 701-706. - 416.
+- 456. EPA does not have the authority to add additional restrictions to critical habitat. - 457.
+EPA has violated the ESA in adding additional restrictions, resulting in a "no effect" determination for hundreds of critical habitats overlapping with the approved dicamba uses. - 458.
+EPA admitted in December 2021 that potential takes could have occurred to far more endangered species than the 23 species it included in its initial assessment.
+Ex.
+H at 18. - 459.
+EPA thus violated the ESA in authorizing the Registration Actions and the Registration Amendments without first completing consultation with NMFS and FWS regarding an action that "may affect" listed species and/or their critical habitat.
+EPA's failure to consult with the Services to insure that its action is not likely to jeopardize endangered or threatened species or adversely modify critical habitat violates the ESA, 16 U.S.C. § 1536(a)(2), its implementing regulations; and the APA, 5 U.S.C. §§ 701-706. - 460.
 EPA also failed to comply with its substantive duty to "insure" that the Registration Actions are "not likely to jeopardize the continued existence of" any threatened or endangered species or cause "the destruction or adverse modification" of critical habitat, in violation of ESA section 7(a)(2).
-16 U.S.C. § 1536(a)(2). - 417.
+16 U.S.C. § 1536(a)(2). - 461.
+EPA also failed to address in its Registration Amendments how the added use restrictions in Minnesota and Iowa will address the hundreds of incidents in counties with federally protected species. - 462.
 EPA also failed to abide by the ESA's Section 7 mandate that "each agency shall use the best scientific and commercial data available" in its decisions.
-16 U.S.C. § 1536(a)(2); 50 C.F.R. § 402.14(g)(8). - 418.
-For all these reasons, EPA's "no effect" ESA decision is arbitrary and capricious and contrary to law.
+16 U.S.C. § 1536(a)(2); 50 C.F.R. § 402.14(g)(8).